modular-magician/puppet-google-compute/README.md

 * `creation_timestamp`: Output only.
   Creation timestamp in RFC3339 text format.

+* `gateway_address`: Output only.
+  The gateway address for default routes to reach destination addresses outside this subnetwork.

 * `id`: Output only.
   The unique identifier for the resource.